mouseandthebillionaire/outOfSight/Process/README.md

 * Integrate music into this iteration - then we'll get a better idea if the rhythm works (and how to use FMOD to control tempo)
 * There's a lot more that needs to be done, but this has to happen first before it's even possible to think about those steps

+## Music Integration into Unity & FMOD | 10.11.22

+### Beat Matching!

+<video controls><source  src="Media/proto_10_11.mov" type = "video/mp4"></video>

+Using ColinVAudio's [Beat Tracking Tutorial](https://www.youtube.com/watch?v=hNQX1fsQL4Q) we have made a visually-simple outline of this experience.
+There is actually a lot here, and it took forever.
+The beat matching works very well, which is great.
+The speed can be increased as well as the spawn rate, and all of this stays on the beat of the FMOD project.
+Let's get right into the next steps, since they are on the brain.

+### Next Steps
+* There already is a "point" system where proper items award points and improper items subtract points, but this needs to be tied to musical parameters.
+  Working in FMOD, develop interesting BAD and GOOD effects to influence and reward the removal of bad items.
+* Explore the possibility of increases in tempo.
+Not sure if this is possible in FMOD (or if it is all that necessary, even)
+* Add screen-based controls and visuals for tempo, beats, spawn-rate, and points (for each conveyer belt)
+* Add on/off controls for each conveyer belt
+* Once the next stage is done (specifically the screen-based controls) a prototype will be uploaded here for testing sake.

+### Thoughts
+* [Zspace](https://github.com/zSpaceSheikh) is going to work on visuals, which will surely work to seel the concept
+* Right now this is horizontal, but perhaps a vertical layout is better?
+* It's pretty extendable right now, which feels great.
+There is the possibility to use completely different songs with the exact same framework